 This is also true.
 It is up to us to choose love over judgment and more delusion.
 We can choose to focus on others’ faults or others’ good qualities – depending on whether we want to believe in delusions or in love.
 And although it is true that we are all mixed bags, it is also true that living beings are not their delusions but the victims of their delusions, so it makes more sense to put our faith in their actual pure nature.

 War and anger

 I write this as Members of the International Campaign to Abolish Nuclear Weapons (ICAN), while accepting this year’s Nobel Peace Prize during a ceremony in Oslo, said the planet’s destruction is “only one impulsive tantrum away.”
-And some military analysts are also predicting that we have a 50/50 chance of nuclear war with North Korea sometime in the next 3 months …
+And (updated 2022) that war in Ukraine …

 What the heck?!?!
 Wonder Woman is set in World War 1, the war that was supposedly “The War to End All Wars” but of course was not.
 This is because war is caused by anger and hatred, and these are still alive and well in the minds of living beings.
 Fear and anger and threatening Tweets lead to more of the same, until it spills out of control – we’ve all seen bar fights.